tedee-com/tedee-lock-ble-api-doc/docs/source/ble/basics.rst

 BLE basics
 ==========

-To communicate with our lock you need device that support wireless BLE connectivity.
+To communicate with our lock you need a device that supports wireless BLE connectivity.

 Requirements
 ------------